lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-01-11-AI_at_Stanford.md

 Robin created [Stanford LCF](https://apps.dtic.mil/sti/pdfs/AD0785072.pdf), which [as described elsewhere]({% post_url 2022-09-28-Cambridge_LCF %}) later became Edinburgh LCF, the first modern proof assistant.
+Robin returned to give a seminar on ML, which I attended, only to ask an extremely stupid question.

 [^2]: To be fair, his [DBLP page](https://dblp.org/pid/m/JohnMcCarthy.html) shows a continuous record of publications up to 2009.